-- Choose a resource (p.
-13) that you feel comfortable reporting to such as: Campus Security Authority New York State University Police and Confidential Sources such as Health Services, Counseling and Wellness. - Once you have chosen your resources, you can expect to meet the appropriate staff who will talk you through their process which may vary depending upon their department. - New York State University Police will give you the option to make your report at police headquarters or at a location that makes you feel comfortable and safe. - Note: Depending on the situation, counseling and/or medical services will be provided. - At your meeting you should expect to provide the following information: - Your name and pedigree (DOB, address, phone number etc.) - The suspect's name and pedigree (if known) - The nature of the complaint (describe verbally, written or both) - Verbal: Talking through the incident with an officer
+- Choose a resource (page 11) that you feel comfortable reporting to such as: Campus Security Authority, NYSUPD and Confidential Sources such as Health Services, Counseling and Wellness. - Once you have chosen your resources, you can expect to meet with the appropriate staff. - New York State University Police will give you the option to make your report at police headquarters or at a location that makes you feel comfortable and safe.

+Note: Depending on your situation, the campus advocate, counseling and/or medical services will be provided.

+- At your meeting you should expect to provide the following information: - Your name and pedigree (DOB, address, phone number etc.) - The suspect's name and pedigree (if known) - The nature of the complaint (describe verbally, written or both) - Verbal: Talking through the incident with an officer